Aethar01/gopdf/README.md

 | macOS | `~/Library/Application Support/gopdf/config.lua` |
 | Windows | `%APPDATA%\gopdf\config.lua` |

-Generated keybind edits are written to `autogen.lua` next to the normal per-user config file.
+Generated keybind edits are written to `autogen.lua` next to an explicit `--config` file, or to the normal per-user config directory when no explicit config is used.

 The last-opened file is saved in the matching per-user app data directory: `$XDG_DATA_HOME/gopdf/state` or `~/.local/share/gopdf/state` on Linux, `~/Library/Application Support/gopdf/state` on macOS, and `%APPDATA%\gopdf\state` on Windows.